TylerYep/wolfbot/README.md

   * Should have statements on init like all of the other characters.
 The reason I didn't originally was to trim the set using previous statements.
   * new_role should be a learnable vector or a dict that gets updated as the probability of change increases.
   * Creating a directed statement index dependency graph to use in conjunction with the solver.
 Find the hubs and find statements that don't connect very much with the graph.
   * Find a consistent way of testing performance.
 This might be 1000 runs to get an average or something.
-I can run it on Google Cloud with the $300 in credits.

 * Small Stories:
-  * Can't run code because src/ does not exist?
+  * Fix train.py to not use main.py
   * Add List of SolverStates to conftest.py